Technical Failure vs Absolute Failure

 Practicality

 If you looked at most of the literature on strength you’d know failure doesn’t matter.
-In fact, it likely hinders strength gains to some extent.
+It likely hinders strength gains to some extent.

 But as you can see, the literature that looks specifically at training to failure at least with loads ≤10 reps indicates that isn’t the case.